charmainewkchan/Notey/README.md

 # Notey
-To run various Speed Tests and scrape search engines for website rankings.
+To run various Speed Tests, scrape search engines for website rankings, and scrape webflow for designers.